cgat-developers/cgat-core/docs/index.rst

 CGAT-core has been developed over the past 10 years and as such has been used in many previously published articles

-For a non-comprehensive list of citations please see our :citing and citation section:`project_info-citations`
+For a non-comprehensive list of citations please see our :citing and :ref:`project_info-citations`